anuragco/Taptap-lightning-fast-command-line-tool-for-Deployment/README.md

 ## 🔑 Authentication System

-Taptap CLI now requires user authentication for all deployment operations.
-This ensures secure access to your projects and deployment history.
+Taptap CLI features a streamlined authentication system that uses your unique user ID internally for all deployment operations, eliminating the need for registration numbers and improving security.

 ### First Time Setup